Raquelsc05/Raquelsc05/README.md

 ![3000](https://user-images.githubusercontent.com/105187443/175128559-a0587865-caa0-41c6-aecf-240460bb32f1.png)
-- 👋 Hi, I’m @Raquelsc05
+- <h1> Hi!
+I’m Raquel costa.</h1>
-- 👀 I’m interested in ...
+- <h2> I’m a dev Front-End Jr, Web developer and a future Software Enginner.
-- 🌱 I’m currently learning ...
+- *//🌱  currently learning ... *//
-- 💞️ I’m looking to collaborate on ...
+-*// <h2> I’m looking to collaborate with my skills,  ...*//
-- 📫 How to reach me ...
+-

 <!---
 Raquelsc05/Raquelsc05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.